-We have been creating and fabricating sliding doors since 1999.
+We have been creating and fabricating custom built wardrobes since 1999.
 Starting with the Classic Mirror Sliding Door, Carl soon realised that the opening for the sliding door is a large area and that elements of the sliding door could be used to bring furniture, floors and hero pieces in the room together.

-Our customers agreed, so over the years there has been a collaboration between our awesome customers, dedicated staff and Carl to bring design features to the humble Sliding Door.
+Our customers agreed, so over the years there has been a collaboration between our awesome customers, dedicated staff and Carl to bring exciting design features to the Sliding Door.

 No. 10 / Timber Sliding Doors From Infinity Collection